dart-lang/site-www/src/language/branches.md

 }
 ```

+<a id="switch-share"></a>

-Empty cases fall through to the next case.
+Empty cases fall through to the next case, allowing cases to share a body.
 For an empty case that does not fall through,
 use [`break`][break] for its body.
 For non-sequential fall-through,